 1. To review the financial position, both revenue and capital, for the Authority for 2013/14.
 The Authority receives regular comprehensive financial reviews during the year which provide a full health check on the Authority's finances.
-This report covers the first 3 months of the year (April - June 2013).
+This report covers the period April to September 2013.